osequi/somenage/README.md

 ## Features

-- Renders Semantic HTML5 code.
+- Renders Semantic HTML5 code validated by W3C.
-- Aligns elements perfectly to the typographic grid.
+- Aligns elements to the typographic grid.

 ## Built on